Which is best for you?

 • Quick and efficient on the water.
 At the same time, the added interior space ensures your time spent onboard is comfortable and enjoyable.

-• With Corsair trimaran, availability is generally much better and you often get delivery within months, not years.
+• With Corsair trimaran, availability is generally strong and you often get delivery within 5-6 months, not years.

 • Lower acquisition cost (even when well-optioned)

-• Simpler folding system → easier service & fewer failure points
+• Simple folding system → easier service & fewer failure points

 • Highly trailerable (one of its strongest advantages)